Chapter 520 — Conservation of Gas and Oil

 520.017 Fees; rules; disposition of fees.
 (1) The following fees are established under this chapter:

-(g) The application fee for a permit to drill an information hole is to be determined by the State Department of Geology and Mineral Industries based on the estimated cost of review and approval, and the number and location of holes to be drilled.
-The fee may not exceed $1,000 per information hole.
+(d) The application fee for a permit to drill an information hole may not exceed $2,000 per five information holes drilled in a contiguous 640-acre area.
+The State Department of Geology and Mineral Industries shall base the fee on the estimated cost of review and approval and the number and location of information holes to be drilled.

-(h) The fee for approval of a seismic program shall be determined by the department based on the estimated cost of review and approval, but may not exceed $1,000.
+(e) The fee for approval of a seismic program may not exceed $2,000.
+The department shall base the fee on the estimated cost of review and approval.

 520.020 [Repealed by 1953 c.667 §21]

 520.025 Permit for drilling well or using well; extension; annual report; grounds for granting or denying permit.
 (1) A person may not drill or use a well without first obtaining a permit from the State Department of Geology and Mineral Industries and posting any bond that may be required pursuant to ORS 520.095 (1).
-Drilling must be completed within one year from the date the permit is issued unless an extension is granted under subsection (2) of this section.
 When drilling has been completed, the well must be maintained under a permit until it is properly plugged and the site is reclaimed.

 520.027 Information holes; holes drilled as part of seismic program; trade secrets.
 (1) A person may not drill an information hole or a hole drilled as part of a seismic program without first applying for approval from the State Department of Geology and Mineral Industries and paying the fee established in ORS 520.017.
 The application must be submitted on a form provided by the department and must include all information requested by the department.